internet-of-plants/blog/_drafts/2015-03-06-Sensing-moisture.md

 ## Configuring the ADC

 In cause of inadequacies inserted by the hardware, the sampled values can be corrected by the hardware.
 The correction addresses the offset value and the scaling.
-These values are set in the file `RIOT/boards/samd21-xpro/include/periph.conf" with the variables `SAMPLE_0_V_OFFSET` and `SAMPLE_REF_V`.
+These values are set in the file "RIOT/boards/samd21-xpro/include/periph.conf" with the variables `SAMPLE_0_V_OFFSET` and `SAMPLE_REF_V`.
 To calibrate these values you need to know how to run the test application described in section _Running the test application_.

-### Setting up `SAMPLE_0_V_OFFSET`
+### Setting up the offset correction

 For this test `SAMPLE_REF_V` needs to be initialized with 0.
 Connect a GND pin to the ADC pin `PA08` and run the test.
 The application will print values not `0`.
 We'll call this value "offset_val".
 This is the value to set for `SAMPLE_0_V_OFFSET`.

-### Setting up `SAMPLE_REF_V`
+### Setting up the gain correction

 For this test `SAMPLE_0_V_OFFSET` needs to be set like described above.
 Connect the 3V3 pin to the ADC pin `PA08` and run the test.
 The application will print values not `4095`.
 We'll call the measured value "measured_val".
 The general context for the hardware correction abilities is: